How to Create a Perfect Book Cover Design

 Our last post covered some of the basics on designing an effective book cover and this post will explore the aspects of designing a book-cover further.
-Here are some of the things you need to know:
+Here’s some inspiration for Book Cover-Design:

 Book Cover-design: How to do it Right